Kilix/selectless/README.md

 The Option type above is the default used by `selectless`, if you need to change the format and the props, don't forget to change the functions `clearOneValue` and `renderInputs`.

-the loadOptions in the case of the `Select.Async`is also used for the Search.
+The loadOptions in the case of the `Select.Async`is also used for the Search.
 It receives the search value (query) and a callback to send the new set of options.
-You can return a promise instead of using the callback :
+You can return a promise instead of using the callback:

 ```javascript
   const createQuery =